 One of Lisa’s projects investigates how communities, and individuals and groups within these communities, perceive the risk of rural fires.
 Lisa also looks at how people prepare for, respond to and recover from wildfire events when they occur.

 The work done by the scientists is passed on to fire and emergency managers so that they can develop education programmes that inform communities of fire risk and how to better prepare for rural wildfires.
-Findings are also used to prepare plans for how fire authorities and the communities they are protecting can recover from and become more resilient to wildfire events.
+Findings are also used to prepare plans for how fire authorities and the communities they are protecting can manage fire risk in the outdoors, recover from fires and become more resilient to wildfire events.